ejaku/grgen/doc/README.txt

     Example (extracts files into GrGen.NET in your current directory):

       tar -xjf GrGenNET.tar.bz2

+  - Add the <GrGenNETPath>/bin directory to your search path, otherwise you must specify it together with the executable when running mono

 For Windows:
   - Unpack GrGenNET.zip to a folder of your choice (referred to as